lokmeinmatz/Scylla-Container/README.md

 #### With Postman:
   - choose endpoint: http://127.0.0.1:8080/scyllaapi
   - define header _projectid: your_project_ID_
-  - send output from PetriSim in body as _form-data_ each:
+  - send output from SimuBridge in body as _form-data_ each:
     - `bpmn=@"path-to_BPMN_file"`
     - `param=@"path-to_.json_Parameter_file"`